 Dentists – How to be popular with patients

-They may not like to admit it, but all dentists know whether or not they engage well with images-17patients.
+They may not like to admit it, but all dentists know whether or not they engage well with patients.
 Some naturally find it easy to create a rapport in just a few minutes, while others have to work a bit harder.

 There are even those who don’t feel the need to make their patients like them – after all, the same treatment will be needed whether the patient likes them or not!